nao-amj/nao-amj/README.md

  I have met many great friends on Instagram.
 I would like to continue to enjoy communicating with many people through my activities on Instagram.

-## Details:
+## Details
-Details are on a [separate page](Details.md).
+More information about my experience and skills is available on a [separate page](Details.md).
 If you are interested, please take a look.